-MDUSD made significant steps toward Modern Teaching and Learning during the 2022-23 school year,.
+MDUSD made significant steps toward Modern Teaching and Learning during the 2022-23 school year, despite the fact that MDUSD was without an Educational Technology Coordinator for much of the year.
 Highlights include

-- • - streamlining of the District Approved Digital Tools list to ensure access to resources for teaching and learning that align with standards and meet digital privacy standards, - the continuation of professional learning around District-standard technologies, including Promethean ActivPanels and Google Classroom, and - continued work by Technology Integration Leaders (TILs) as a community of practice centered on technology integration and modern learning.
+- a curriculum adoption process that focused substantially on digital components to support traditional curricular and hands-on materials, - maintenance of a District Approved Digital Tools list containing resources for teaching and learning that align with standards and meet digital privacy standards, - the initiation of professional learning around District-standard technologies, including Promethean ActivPanels and Google Classroom, and - continued work by Technology Integration Leaders (TILs) as a community of practice centered on technology integration and modern learning.